Optimal Portfolio Using Factor Graphical Lasso: Empirical Application

 \subsection{Data}

 We use daily returns of the components of the S\&P500 index.
 The data on historical S\&P500 constituents and stock returns is fetched from CRSP and Compustat using SAS interface.
 For the daily data the full sample size has 5040 observations on 420 stocks from January 20, 2000 - January 31, 2020.
-We use January 20, 2000 - January 24, 2002 (504 obs) as the first training (estimation) period and January 25, 2002 - January 31, 2020 (4536 obs) as the out-of-sample test period.
+We use January 20, 2000 - January 24, 2002 (504 obs) as the first training (estimation) period and January 25, 2002 - January 31, 2020 (4536 obs) as the out-of-sample (OOS) test period.
+Supplemental Appendix \ref{appendixC1} examines the performance of different competing methods for longer training periods.
 We roll the estimation window (training periods) over the test sample to rebalance the portfolios monthly.
 At the end of each month, prior to portfolio construction, we remove stocks with less than 2 years of historical stock return data.

-We examine the performance of Factor Graphical Lasso for three alternative portfolio allocations \eqref{eq2}, \eqref{eq3} and \eqref{ee20} and compare it with the equal-weighted portfolio (EW), index portfolio (Index), FClime, FLW, FNLW (as in the simulations, we use alternative covariance and precision estimators that incorporate the factor structure through Sherman-Morrison inversion formula), POET and Projected POET.
-Index is the composite S\&P500 index listed as \textsuperscript{$\wedge$}GSPC.
+The performance of the competing models is compared with the Index -- the composite S\&P500 index listed as \textsuperscript{$\wedge$}GSPC.
 We take the risk-free rate and Fama/French factors from \href{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}{Kenneth R. French's data library.}